cloudinary/account-provisioning-php/docs/Api/ProductEnvironmentsApi.md

 $enabled = true; // bool | Whether to only return enabled product environments (true) or disabled product environments (false).  **Default**: all product environments are returned (both enabled and disabled).
 $ids = array('ids_example'); // string[] | A list of up to 100 product environment IDs.
 When provided, other parameters are ignored.
-$prefix = product; // string | Returns product environments where the name begins with the specified case-insensitive string.
+$prefix = "product"; // string | Returns product environments where the name begins with the specified case-insensitive string.

 try {
     $result = $apiInstance->getProductEnvironments($enabled, $ids, $prefix);